 Stage IV: The tumor has spread to other organs, most commonly the lungs, liver, or brain.

-Recurrent: A recurrent tumor is one that comes back after treatment.
+Recurrent: A recurrent tumor is one that has come back after treatment.
 It may recur at the original site of the tumor or in another place.
 If there is a recurrence, the tumor may need to be staged again (called re-staging) using the system above.